integer-net/RemoveCustomerAccountLinks/README - Kopie.md

 Installation Instructions
 -------------------------
-1. Install the extension by copying all **app** files into your Magento document root.
+1. Install the extension by copying all the files into your Magento document root.
 2. Clear the cache.
-3. Configure the extension under *System >> Configuration >> Customer Configuration >> Customer Account Links*.
+3. Configure the extension under *System >> Configuration >> Customer Configuration >> Customer Account Links*
-4. Choose menu points, which should not be shown.
+4. Choose menu points, which should NOT be shown

 Uninstallation
 --------------
 1. Remove all extension files from your Magento installation
   - app/code/community/IntegerNet/RemoveCustomerAccountLinks
   - app/etc/modules/IntegerNet_RemoveCustomerAccountLinks.xml
   - app/locale/de_DE/IntegerNet_RemoveCustomerAccountLinks.csv
   - app/locale/en_US/IntegerNet_RemoveCustomerAccountLinks.csv
-2. Clear the cache.

 Support
 -------